-First, figure out if you are looking for full-time, part-time, seasonal, temporary, or even volunteer work.
+First, figure out if you are looking for full-time, part-time, seasonal, term (one to four years), or even volunteer work such as "workamping" where people work in exchange for a place to put their camper or in exchange for lodging.
 The National Park Service has approximately 16,000 permanent employees and hires up to 10,000 temporary positions annually.
 When you figure out how much time you can commit, you can narrow your search drastically.

-The National Park Service's website will serve as your best resource in looking for a position.
+The USA Jobs website will serve as your best resource in looking for a position, no matter if it's permanent full-time or seasonal.
 There you can narrow your search based on location, type of work, and actual occupation.
 Most jobs at national parks are available through the federal government or through park concessionaires, which are private companies that provide temporary workers to assist in the needs of visitors (e.g., food, lodging, gas, gifts, etc.).

 Visit CoolWorks and check out a list of jobs in national parks, preserves, monuments, and recreation/wilderness areas.
 It is one of the best tools out there to find work within a park.